Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 Note that `DrivingGuiRenderer` and `BlockEntityRendererExtension` also use a `PoseStack`, but theirs comes from world rendering rather than from `GuiGraphics`, and is unaffected.

+The `Drawing` case is worse than a missing constructor, and it joins the two GUI widgets to the same problem the world renderer has. `Drawing(PoseStack, RenderType)` resolves its buffer with `RenderType.gui()`, and 26.1 has neither piece: `RenderType` no longer offers a GUI variant at all, and interface drawing goes through `RenderPipelines.GUI`, `GUI_TEXTURED` and `GUI_TEXT` instead.
+JOML offers no conversion from `Matrix3x2f` to `Matrix4f` either, so the matrix cannot simply be widened.

+So the custom drawing path is not portable by adaptation.
+It has to move onto the pipeline model, which is the same change the world renderer needs.
+Treating them as one piece of work rather than two is likely to be less effort, not more, because they end up sharing the same approach to buffers, pipelines and uniforms.

 **Block colour handlers**

 `BlockColor` became `BlockTintSource`, and the registration changed on both loaders at once.